ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ## Starting MATLAB Parallel Pool

 When MATLAB runs parallel code, it needs a parallel pool.
-Your main MATLAB code starts up a set of workers, that will work simultaneously on any parallel sections in your code.
-The main MATLAB code assigns work to each of the works, and gathers the results after the parallel section is complete.
+Your main MATLAB code starts up a set of workers that will work simultaneously on any parallel sections in your code.
+The main MATLAB code assigns work to each of the workers and gathers results after the parallel section is complete.

 With its default settings, MATLAB will automatically start a parallel pool as needed.
 However, it can be explicitly start the parallel pool yourself.
 In particular, it allows you to specify how many processor cores you want to use.
+This can be particularly useful on a shared server, where you do not want to use all of the cores.

 For example, to use the 4 cores on a quad-core laptop;